HazenBabcock/android-arduino-bricks/README.md

 * 2x Adafruit stacking header, part 85.

 ### Assembly Notes ###
-1. Power functions cords are cut to make the connectors.
+1. Power functions extension cords are cut to make the connectors.
 2. Input from the power functions 9V battery pack goes to Vin of the bottom board.
 3. Both boards have the Vin jumper installed.
 4. The top board has had it's address jumper soldered for address 0x61.